 A first contribution of this paper is to our understanding of the rise of home ownership in the United States in the mid-20th century.
-Most work on this shift has focused on forces that increased home ownership in the postwar era, in which the metropolitan population increasingly suburbanized and new housing was supplied elastically.
-The recent economics literature has not generally noted the increase in home ownership before the end of World War II.
+Most work on this shift has focused on forces that increased home ownership in the postwar era, when the metropolitan population increasingly suburbanized and new housing was supplied elastically.2 The recent economics literature has not generally noted the increase in home ownership before the end of World War II.
 Unlike the postwar increase, the wartime increase in home ownership requires an explanation that takes into account the inelastic supply of structures during the war, and hence accounts for the decisions of the erstwhile landlords (or other property owners) who chose to supply housing for owner-occupancy.
-The focus of this paper is on understanding the role of rent control in the wartime shift, but it is likely that the sudden creation of a large group of home owners during the war and the corresponding disinvestment in rental housing - as well as the continuation of rent controls in many areas in the postwar decade - influenced postwar development as well.
-Testing for such effects is beyond the scope of this paper, but in the conclusion I offer some speculation on the possible longer-run influences of World War II-era rent control.
+Framing the increase in home ownership in the mid-20th century: who supplied rental housing prior to the mid-century increase, and how did the many forces that drove rising home ownership affect them?